sourcebots/docs/docs/kit/power-board.md

 Finally, there are connectors for external Start and On|Off switches.
 You may connect any latching switch for the On|Off switch, or a push-to-make button for the Start button.

-{{% notice note %}}
+!!! note
     If you intend to use only the internal On|Off switch, a CamCon must be plugged into the On|Off connector with a wire connecting one pin to the other pin on the same connector.
 Your power board should already have one of these plugged in.
-{{% /notice %}}

 ## Indicators
 |   LED      | Meaning                                                                                                           | Initial power-up state |